wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/94-lt-col-w-r-hodgson-secretary-of-department-of-external-affairs-to-mr-f-strahan-secretary-of-prime-minister-s-department.md

   naa_control_symbol: AUS 90 PART 2
   naa_series: A981
   reference: '[AA: A981, AUSTRALIA 90B, ii]'
-- naa_barcode: 0
-  naa_control_symbol: ''
-  naa_series: ''
-  reference: '[On 22 February 1940 Strahan forwarded to Hodgson papers indicating
-    that two Japanese planned to involve themselves in silver lead mining in Western Australia (see file AA: A981, Australia 90B, ii).
-He said he had asked the Department of the Interior whether Commonwealth action was contemplated and whether the Government of Western Australia should be asked to act, and invited Hodgson''s comments.]'
 title: Lt Col W. R. Hodgson, Secretary of Department of External Affairs, to Mr F.
   Strahan, Secretary of Prime Minister's Department
 vol_full_title: 'Volume 3: January–June 1940'